qslg154/qslg154.github.io/content/posts/cuhk25.md

 math = true
 +++

-Played the ctf with the team *Grey Bricks*, and we solved all crypto, most are pretty standard tho unfortunately.
+Played the ctf with the team *Grey Bricks*, and we solved all crypto, I also solved some rev and pwn challs.

 ## Schrödinger's Encryption